nkeil/prisma-extension-random/README.md

 ## Contributing

-Feel free to issues and pull requests are welcome.
+Issues and pull requests are welcome.
+I'll review them as soon as possible!